Shireen Chambers (Chair since 2017)

 Ethiopia Country Manager

 Cheru was appointed as Ethiopia Country Manager in June 2014 and is responsible for the development of our programme work and engagement and co-operation with local partners.
 He has overseen the establishment of the Ethiopia office (opened in June 2014) and is responsible for running and developing the country plan for the expansion of TREE AID’s Ethiopia programme.
 Cheru is an environmentalist and livelihoods development expert with more than 25 years practical experience in the sector.
-He has been working in environmental related, poverty-focused and livelihoods related development programmes in both governmental and non-governmental organisations.
-His diversified expertise and experience will be valuable input and contribute a lot to TREE AID’s interventions in Ethiopia and beyond.

 We’d like to thank our patrons for keeping our work in the public eye